-- Parts or maintenance companies – aircraft maintenance and repair companies have a responsibility to keeping the aircraft safe.
+- Parts or maintenance companies – aircraft maintenance and repair companies have a responsibility to keep the aircraft safe.
 If something goes wrong, the company can be held liable for the damages.

 - Fuel supplier – if a fuel supplier fails to provide the expected levels of fuel, uses the wrong type of fuel, or provides contaminated fuel, the company can be held accountable.

-- Federal government – the government can be held responsible if an accident is caused by the negligent actions of a federal employee such as an air traffic controller or a flight service station employee.
+- The federal government – the government can be held responsible if an accident is caused by the negligent actions of a federal employee such as an air traffic controller or a flight service station employee.